-It covers an area of 3500 square kilometers and, among other things, is a very attractive spot for 4×4 drivers, motocross bikers and quad bike riders, who can be seen driving on the dunes and enjoying the sand all year through.
+It covers an area of 3500 square kilometers and, among other things, is a very attractive spot for 4×4 drivers, motocross bikes, and quad bike riders, who can be seen driving on the dunes and enjoying the sand all year through.

 Stockton Beach is most famous for its massive dunes.
 Stockton Bight, between Newcastle and Nelson Bay, has dunes that are over 30 meters high.
-These are often steep enough to ensure a very swift slide downhill, and are very convenient as sand waves – hence the many adrenalin junkies who get their fix from riding them.
+These are often steep enough to ensure a very swift slide downhill and are very convenient as sand waves – hence the many adrenalin junkies who get their fix from riding them.

-Port Stephens has many fantastic local restaurants which offer meals prepared with fresh seafood on their menus, and the view of the marina is splendid.
+Port Stephens has many fantastic local restaurants that offer meals prepared with fresh seafood on their menus, and the view of the marina is splendid.
 The dolphin watch cruises are another way of enjoying the area.
 The expert crews successfully find pods of wild dolphins in the calm waters of the bay 97% of the time.

 Stockton Beach is also known for the many ships that have been wrecked and aircraft that have crashed there over the years.
 The most popular shipwreck in Stockton Beach is the Sygna, a Norwegian bulk carrier that ran aground at Stockton Bight in 1974, during a storm with winds of up to 185 km/h.
 Half of the wreck is still there, just a short drive along the beach away and it attracts every tourist to experience its history.